python3njoyer/Intro_to_SQL_Projects/Online_bookstore/description.md

 - Aggregate functions to calculate order totals
 - Ratings and tags that readers can leave on books they have purchased
 - A "product profile" with aggregate function to display the average rating of products

+The script also uses update and delete functions to demonstrate scenarios such as a user deleting their account, or adjusting the system to extend the maximum book title length.